mikalus/4e4th05a/README.md

 # 4e4th Naken Version Forth
- - 11 May 2018

 *** debug release ***

 4e4th Version 0.5a for the TI MSP430G2553 Value Line LaunchPad Develpoment Tool (MSP-EXP430G2), Rev. 1.5 chip.
 One of the few processors still available in the breadboard friendy 20 Pin DIL Package.
 4e4th and application will run ON this chip.

 Based on Brad Rodriguez’s CamelForth for the MSP430, version 0.5a, 21 apr 2014. http://www.camelforth.com/news.php